Home » GMP » Drug master file (DMF): FDA Guidelines

 Type I: Manufacturing Site, Facilities, Operating Procedures, And Personnel:

-A diagram of major production and processing areas is helpful for understanding operational Layout.
+A diagram of major production and processing areas helps understand operational Layout.
 Major equipment should be described in terms of capabilities, application, and location.
 Make and model would not normally be needed unless the equipment is new or unique.

 A diagram of major corporate organizational elements, with key manufacturing, quality control, and quality assurance positions highlighted at both the manufacturing site and corporate headquarters, is additionally helpful.